t0xodile/the-single-packet-shovel/README.md

 # The Single Packet Shovel

-All resources here related to the research originally presented at [BSides Exeter 2025](https://bsidesexeter.co.uk/).
+All resources here are related to the research originally presented at [BSides Exeter 2025](https://bsidesexeter.co.uk/).

-Recording:
+Recording: comming soon...

-Write-up:
+Write-up: comming soon...

 ---